funktionale-programmierung/bob2015/2022/en/cfp.md

 <hr/>

-BOB conference is a place for developers, architects and decision-makers to explore technologies beyond the mainstream in software development, and to find the best tools available to software developers today.
+BOB conference is a place for developers, architects, and decision-makers to explore technologies beyond the mainstream in software development, and to find the best tools available to software developers today.
 Our goal is for all participants of BOB to return home with new insights